-- In a pan, combine 1 1/2 cups of water, 1/2 cup of Whole Grain Medley, and a pinch of salt.
-Bring to a boil, then simmer on medium low heat for an 60 minutes.
-When done, transfer to a mixing bowl.
+While the beans are cooking, cook the grains.
+In another pot, combine 1 1/2 cups of water, 1/2 cup of Whole Grain Medley, and a pinch of salt.
+Bring to a boil, then simmer on medium low heat for a 60 minutes, or until fully cooked.
+When done, transfer to a large mixing bowl.

-- In the sauté pan, bring 1 teaspoon of olive oil to medium high heat. once hot, add the onions, garlic, and swiss chard ribs.
+In a sauté pan, bring 1 teaspoon of olive oil to medium-high heat. once hot, add the onions, garlic, and Swiss chard ribs.
 Cook until soft, about 3-5 minutes.
-Add swiss chard leaves, stir, and cook until wilted, about 5 minutes.
+Add Swiss chard leaves, stir, and cook until wilted, about 5 minutes.
 Transfer to the mixing bowl.

 Once the beans are done, drain them and add them to the mixing bowl.
-Stir to combine and add parsley, spices, and lemon or lime juice.
+Add parsley, spices, and lemon or lime juice, and stir to combine.
 Adjust seasonings as needed.

 The beans and grains can be done the day before.